vesellov/bitdust.docs.old/principle.md

 ## Anonymous Network Log-On

-For network log on you do not need to pass through any authorization, provide your email or phone number.
+For network log on you do not need to pass through any authorization, provide your email or phone number to someone.
-There is no support team or call center - BitDust company does not run centralized user information acquisition or users accounting.
+There is no support team or call center or "head" office.
+BitDust contributors are just enthusiasts, they are not running "centralized" user information acquisition or some kind of users accounting on the network.

 ## Uses Distributed Hash-Table